santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 they share the exact same $B(t)$ and $D(t)$.
 The *only* thing that changes is $c$ (the width).
 Because the formula is **linear** (it's just addition), point $P_{offset}$ moves in a straight line as you increase the weight.
 This is the definition of perfect variable font interpolation.
+Since we keep the same sampling of $B(t)$ and $D(t)$ for all masters, all three requirements above for variable fonts are satisfied: the number of points and paths stays fixed, the contour order is unchanged, and the starting point for each contour is consistent.

 Instead of my dynamic curvature-based sub-divisions, Raph recommended using a single midpoint.
 Since we know the start point (from $t=0$) and the end point (from $t=1$),